show your site

 "Cellphones emit radiation, which can potentially harm the sperm in men who carry their phones in their pockets or on their belts," Agarwal said.
 "We believe these harmful effects are due to the proximity of the phones to the groin area."

-flu can lower sperm count, too, which is why experts recommend that men trying to have children get flu shots.
+A bout with the flu can lower sperm count, too, which is why experts recommend that men trying to have children get flu shots.
 Chronic diseases, such as high blood pressure and diabetes, also take their toll.
 Obesity can foster low sperm counts because excess fat causes men to produce more female hormones, Parekattil said.

 When men take male supplements, including anabolic steroids, their bodies think they’re making too much testosterone and shut down the testicles, which actually atrophy, Parekattil said.
 Once guys stop taking supplements, sperm production can take a year to resume.